The 5 flood danger levels and recommended behaviour

 Effects

-Monitor the situation and take initial precautions.
+• Keep an eye on the situation and take initial protective measures.

 Definition of the danger levels for rivers and lakes